-In video games, racism is often represented in terms of species, such as humans and elves, in order to avoid controversy, though the discrimination presented often has parallels with real-life racism.
+In video games, racism is often represented in terms of species, such as humans and elves or aliens and robots, in order to avoid controversy, though the discrimination found in the game world is most often based on real-life racism.

-Though set in a fantasy world with monsters and magic The Witcher does not shy away from real-world issues, including this one.
-In the world of The Witcher, Dwarfs and Elves are looked down upon at best and shunned from society at worst, driving some of them to take up arms to fight this inequality.
-The player is caught in the middle.
+Though set in a fantasy world with monsters and magic, The Witcher often addresses racial themes.
+In the world of The Witcher, dwarfs and elves are looked down upon at best and shunned from society at worst, driving some of them to take up arms to fight this inequality and lack of freedom.

-In Vampire Bloodlines you get to know a group of outcast vampires on the beach of Santa Monica, most of them scared and confused just trying to find somewhere they won't be chased away.
-In the World of Darkness setting, vampire mythology talks of the "Time of Thin Blood" supposedly preceding Armageddon and so these young vampires of unclear lineage are regarded with suspicion and hostility, particularly by the superstitious...
+In the World of Darkness setting where the Vampire games take place, vampire mythology talks of the "Time of Thin Blood" supposedly preceding Armageddon.
+This leads to young vampires of unclear lineage being regarded with suspicion and hostility, particularly by the superstitious.